Grand Mufti of India: British period

 In the British ruling period, Islamic scholars noted Ahmed Raza Khan Barelvi who was the spiritual leader of Indian Muslims, scholar and revivalist.
 Thousands of students and scholars were attracted to his works and requested him to become Grand Mufti, but he declined.
 He wanted to be engaged with educational revival and writing.
 Instead, his student Amjad Ali Aazmi was elected.
 His book on Hanafi fiqh, Bahar-e-Shariat became a reference on this subject.
 Along with him, Mustafa Raza Khan Qadri s/o.
 Ahmed Raza Khan Barelvi was the Grand Mufti during Indira Gandhi's administration.
 He protested the Family Planning Program enacted by the government.

 Grand Muftiship of Sheikh Abubakr Ahmad

-Kanthapuram A. P. Aboobacker Musliyar was sworn in as the Grand Mufti of India on 24 February 2019 at the Ramlila Maidan.
+Sheikh Abubakr Ahmad was sworn in as the Grand Mufti of India on 24 February 2019 at the Ramlila Maidan.
 He became the first Grand Mufti from south India.